Search by

 Are meals included?

-The property does not provide catering.
+The village does not provide catering.
 However each apartment has access to a fully equipped kitchen including a fridge, freezer, stovetop, oven, and microwave so feel free to cook up a storm at any time of the day.

 Can I bring my own internet?

 You are more than welcome to bring your own internet provided it is a WiFi dongle, they do not permit ADSL to be installed.
+Keep in mind though that all residents have access to unlimited free Wifi provided by the village.

 Can I have overnight guests?